 Where do the reactions occur in your patients?

 I most often see them on the face, on the eyelids and around the eye.

 On the back of the hands and fingers, the irritation can be acute and red with swelling, or chronic, dry and cracked.
 On the palm of the hands and fingers, the epidermis is thin, dry and cracked.
 On the body, the skin is dry, sometimes cracked and flaky.

 First of all, I ask them to stop applying suspect products.

 If the irritation occurs on the eyelids, I advise them to avoid using all cosmetic products.
 For the face, I recommend cleansing the skin with a neutral lotion or thermal spring water.
-For the body, I suggest using soap-free cleansing bars or surfactant-free soaps.
+For the body, I suggest using cleansing bars.
 I also prescribe creams containing soothing, softening or healing molecules and sunscreens to protect against sun exposure.
 I avoid cortisone-based creams.